Romern/syncMyMoodle/README.md

 * Assignment files, submissions and feedback
 * Resource files
-* Urls: OpenCast, Youtube and Sciebo videos/files, and all other non HTML files
+* URLs: OpenCast, Youtube and Sciebo videos/files, and all other non HTML files
 * Folders
 * Quizzes (**Disabled by default**)
 * Pages and Labels: Embedded Opencast and Youtube Videos

 ## Installation

-This software requires **Python version >= 3.6**.
+This software requires **Python 3.6 or higher**.

-### Installation using `pip` (recommended)
+### Using `pip` (recommended)

-The simples way to setup this app is to install it using pip.
+The simplest way to install *syncMyMoodle* is using pip.

-To isolate dependencies it is advised to use a virtual environment.
+You're advised to use a virtual environment to make sure that its dependencies can't do anything evil on your machine.

-For more information take a look at
+Please consult
-[the guide from the Python website](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment):
+[the guide from the Python website](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment): for more information.

+Or, you can just use the following commands:

 ```bash
 python3 -m venv .venv